Disappearance of Katheryne Eggleston: Theories

-Eggleston's parents initially suspected her then-boyfriend, a Redmond resident, of her disappearance, but he was cleared by law enforcement who confirmed he had been in central Oregon at the time she disappeared.
+Eggleston's parents initially suspected her then-boyfriend, a Redmond resident, of her disappearance; however, he was cleared by law enforcement who confirmed he had been in central Oregon at the time she disappeared.
 Though initially suspected as a homicide, the Portland Police Bureau subsequently theorized that Eggleston had gone missing intentionally, possibly to avoid testifying in a potential court case against her sister, Janet, for tax evasion.
 Janet and her former husband were accused of failing to report around $190,000 in business income between 1986 and 1987.
 This revelation, and detectives' focusing on it as a potential motive for Eggleston to flee, led to strife between the family and investigators, specifically lead detective Terry Wagner.
 Paul Eggleston later stated: "Wagner made it crystal clear she was not going to talk with us, that she still believed Katie probably disappeared of her own will."

 Eggleston's family subsequently hired a retired Oregon State Police detective to further investigate the disappearance case, and several leads were produced; one of the leads regarded a security guard who possessed keys to the Port of Portland Building's parking garage.
 To further search efforts, Allnet funded a tip hotline dedicated to tips in Eggleston's disappearance, while fliers promising a $5,000 reward were distributed along Interstate 5 between Eugene and Everett, Washington in mid-August.
 One anonymous call placed to the tip hotline was made by a man who claimed to have abducted Eggleston and murdered her two weeks after her disappearance.
 The anonymous caller, who allegedly spoke with a Southern dialect, stated that she would never be found "because I killed her."

 By October 1993, police had received hundreds of tips in the case, but none proved fruitful.
 On October 12, law enforcement told the media that they maintained their stance that Eggleston had disappeared willingly, citing the lack of physical evidence, as well as Eggleston's missing passport, again suggesting she had fled to avoid testifying against her sister Janet.
 However, Janet and her ex-husband, Jeffrey Taylor, had both pleaded guilty to their charges on July 9, forgoing a trial, meaning Eggleston would not have had to testify in the first place.
 After her October 12 sentencing over the tax evasion charges, Janet told the media that her case was unrelated to her sister's disappearance, commenting: "To imply any connection tarnishes her in a way that is unbelievably painful to me."
 Eggleston's father Paul commented in letter correspondences to investigators: "Katie may be a government witness, but her contribution to the case has to be minimal.
 She doesn't know any more than Sarah (her younger sister, also a potential witness) about Jeff's finances."